Shell4026/ShellProtector/README.ENG.md

 The other person needs to turn off shaders and animation safety or Show Avatar to you.

-If they do, this is a VRChat synchronization bug, please change your password and re-upload.
+If they do, this is a VRChat synchronization of parameters bug, **please change your password and re-upload.**

 **[When a Texture that was present in a Material is missing]**